parap/todo/Readme.md

 - allow setting statistic range: calendar months/weeks or any other defined time interval.

 - on edit click - focus edit field, select it's content.
 On 'escape' click close it without save.

+- add bonus prize system, earning coins:
+Did all everyday tasks for one day?
+Earn a silver coin.
+Did all everyday tasks for a whole week?
+Earn a gold coin.
+Did all everyday tasks for a whole month?
+Earn a platinum coin.
+Did a plain task?
+Earn copper coin.
+Did one kind of a tasks for a whole week?
+Earn a copper coin.
+Etc.

 =============== DONE ====================